AhmadAddakhakhny/EmbeddedLinuxBBB/01_BBB-booting-process/02_BBB-booting.md

 > you can change the boot behaviour of the u-boot by using this file.
 > This file is being used to set som enviroment variables which drives the uboot according to your need.

+### Q10.
+Breifly list the stages of the control flow during the linux boot?
+> 1. Uboot: after loading the kernel and DTB moves the control to Boot strap loader.
+> 2. Linux's Boot Strap Loader: Uncompresses the linux kernel and its source code is arch. dependant.
+> 3. Linux Kernel: Create the init-thread with id 1 and other kernel-threads.
+> 4. User application: it's being run by the init-thread with id 1.